 The Corporation's liabilities for long service leave and annual leaves are assumed by The Crown in right of the State of New South Wales ("Crown").
-The Corporation accounts for the liability as having been extinguished; resulting in the amount assumed being shown as part of the non-monetary revenue item described as "acceptance by the Crown of employee benefits".
+The Corporation accounts for the liability as having been extinguished; resulting in the amount assumed being shown as part of the non-monetary revenue item described as "personnel services revenue".

-4. CURRENT ASSETS - CASH AND CASH EQUIVALENTS

-2021 \$000 2020 \$000
+4. Current assets - cash and cash equivalents

+\$000 2022 2021

-Cash at bank and on hand 11,856
+Cash at bank and on hand 3,801 11,856

-11,856
+3,801 11,856

-For the purposes of the Statement of Cash Flows, the Corporation considers cash to be cash at bank, cash advances and short term deposits.
+For the purposes of the Statement of Cash Flows, the Corporation considers cash to be cash at bank and cash advances.

-Cash and cash equivalents (per statement of financial position) 11,856 - 11,856
+Cash and cash equivalents (per statement of financial position) 3,801 11,856

+3,801 11,856